-1 Introduction 1 2 Assembling the data2.1 Reading the raw intensity files2.2 Annotating the plate results 3 Data preprocessing and summarization of replicates 4 Session info 9
+1 Introduction 1 2 Assembling the data 2.1 Reading the raw intensity files 3 Data preprocessing and summarization of replicates 4 4 Session info g

 1 Introduction

 This techical report is a supplement of the main vignette End-to-end analysis of cell-based screens: from raw intensity readings to the annotated hit list that is given as part of the cellHTS package.
 It accompanies the paper Analysis of cell-based RNAi screens by Michael Boutros, Lígia Brás and Wolfgang Huber [1].